teresiawairimu/GVSU-CIS641-Bidii/docs/software_requirements_specification_final.md

 - The app shall allow users to view their booked appointments as upcoming appointment on the dashboard.

+- The app shall display the upcoming appointments only when their status changes to booked upon confirmation of the payment.

 - The app shall allow users to select services from a dropdown menu while scheduling an appointment.

 **Non-functional Requirements**